IIYAMA12/performance-matters-checklist/readme.md

 ## Performance

+*   Reduce amount of classes and attributes in html

 ### Images

 *   SVG's are smaller but they do not render always faster than other formats.
 Especially when they are very complex.
 Render speed is also included with the load time of content.